jyaus/haupia/README.md

 Version History
 -----
+* Version 3.0.1 (2023 May 13):
+ - fixed Accordion marker on Safari
 * Version 3.0 (2023 May 13):
  - breaking API change: "haupia" instead of "hp" in class and variable names
  - breaking API change: Collapsible replaced with Accordion